xxu30-appdev/photogram-auth/README.md

  1. Set up a Cloud9 workspace as usual.
  1. `bin/setup`
+ 1. `bin/server` or click "Run Project", navigate to the live app, and verify that it's a blank application with nothing in it yet.
  1. I've already added [starter_generators](https://guides.firstdraft.com/starter_generators.html) and [Devise](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html) to the Gemfile.
 You might want to pull up those cheatsheets and have them handy.
  1. You can navigate to `[YOUR APP PREVIEW URL]/git` in Chrome to access the visual Git interface; remember to commit and branch often so that you can always get back to a good state if an experiment goes wrong.
  1. Generate the User table [with Devise](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html#generate-a-new-model-with-devise):